skip to content

 00:34:02 - Chris Ferdinandi

-So I thought, yeah, for sure.
-Yeah, I can talk about that.
+So yeah, I can talk about that.
 Absolutely.
-So my, yeah, my whole, my whole business is driven by Hugo, the static site generator.
-Literally when I switch from WordPress to a static site generator.
-Zach Leatherman had like just that week started working on Eleventy and he's like, I've got this new thing coming out.
-And I was like, oh, this looks really cool, but like, I want something today.
-And like it's still in, you know, like beta.
-So I'll check this out in like a few months.
-And by then I was already like way too deeply entrenched in the Hugo world.
-But yeah, so one of the really cool things about static site generators is you can, you can usually customize the output formats.
-So I have mine spit out for my site HTML files, but then it also spits out some JSON files that some of my other Hugo sites will fetch and consume and render things into HTML on, on various pages for my, my student portal for people who buy like my courses and workshops and stuff.
-I am generating HTML pages and then like a JSON file that's only accessible on the server.
+My whole business is driven by Hugo, the static site generator.
+Literally when I switched from WordPress to a static site generator, Zach Leatherman had just that week started working on Eleventy, and he's like, I've got this new thing coming out.
+And I was like, oh, this looks really cool, but I want something today, and it's still in beta.
+So I'll check this out in a few months.
+And by then I was already way too deeply entrenched in the Hugo world.
+But yeah, one of the really cool things about static site generators is you can usually customize the output formats.
+So I have mine spit out HTML files for my site, but then it also spits out some JSON files that some of my other Hugo sites will fetch and consume and render things into HTML on various pages.
+For my student portal, for people who buy my courses and workshops and stuff, I am generating HTML pages and then a JSON file that's only accessible on the server.

 00:35:20 - Chris Ferdinandi